moble/SphericalFunctions.jl/docs/src/index.md

 ## Function list

-The following list contains the public functions inside the `Spherical` module.
+The following list contains the public functions inside the `SphericalFunctions` module.

 ```@index
-Modules = [Spherical]
+Modules = [SphericalFunctions]
 ```

 [^1]:
-    Euler angles are pretty much [the worst things ever](http://moble.github.io/spherical/#euler-angles) and it makes me feel bad even supporting them.
-Quaternions are faster, more accurate, basically free of singularities, more intuitive, and generally easier to understand.
-You can work entirely without Euler angles (I certainly do).
-You absolutely never need them.
-But if you're so old fashioned that you really can't give them up, they are fully supported.
+    Euler angles are quite generally a very poor choice for computing with rotations.
+(The only context in which they may be preferred is when *analytically* integrating some analytically known functions.)
+Almost universally, it is best to use quaternions when computing with rotations.
+All the computations done within this package use quaternions; the user interfaces involving Euler angles essentially convert to/from quaternions.
+While the calculations needed for those conversions would still need to be done if this package used Euler angles internally — meaning that this approach is as efficient as any — that work can be avoided entirely if you work with quaternions directly.